 As an association, the OAEM Board of Directors wanted to highlighted professionals who have gone back to school to either upgrade their level of academic learning or change professions, as professionals bring with them skills and experiences that can be of great assistance within the emergency management field.
 Furthermore, as a volunteer association, we wanted to highlight the contributions that these professionals have made to emergency management.

-The President’s Award is granted to a professional who has chosen to enhance their emergency management knowledge, while contributing to the EM field and maintaining a high level of academic excellence. ($500)
+The President’s Award is granted to a professional who has chosen to enhance their emergency management knowledge and practice, while maintaining a high level of academic excellence ($500).

 AND THE WINNERS ARE!